Nuitka/Nuitka/README.txt

 * Optimizations

+** Constant Folding

+The most important form of optimization is the constant folding.
+This is when an operation can be predicted.
+Examples would be "7+6", "range(3)".
+Currently Nuitka does these for some builtins (but not all yet), and it does it for binary/unary operations and comparisons.

+Literals are one source of constants, but also most likely other optimization steps like constant propagation or function inlining would be.
+So this one is not be underestimated and a very important step of successful optimizations.

-** Constant Propagations
+** Constant Propagation

-At the core of optimizations there needs to be a mechanic that attempts to determine run time values as constants.
-A called expression may be constant and then needs no module lookup.
-In the very least, a likely value should be determined, and if true, it could be used for quicker result paths.
+At the core of optimizations there is an attempt to determine values of variables at run time and predictions of assignments.
+It determines if their inputs are constants or of similar values.
+An expression, e.g. a module variable access, an expensive operation, may be constant across the module of the function scope and then there needs to be module lookup.

+Consider e.g. the module attribute ("__name__" e.g.)  which maybe is only ever be read, so its value could be predicted to a constant string.
+This can then be used as input to the constant folding.
+Currently there is module variable usage analysis, but only "__name__" is currently actually optimized.
+At this stage it is more a proof of concept in Nuitka and will need considerably more work.

+** Builtin Call Prediction

+For builtin calls like "type", "len", "range" it is often possible to predict the result at compile time, esp. for constant inputs the resulting value often can be precomputed by Nuitka.
+It can simply determine the result or the raised exception and replace the builtin call with it allowing for more constant folding or code path folding.
+Right now the static exception raising is not implemented yet, but some builtins are already predicted.

+** Conditional Statement Prediction

+For conditional statements, some branches may not ever be taken, because of the conditions being possible to predict.
+In these cases, the branch not taken and the condition check is removed.
+This can typically predict 'if __name__ == "__main__":... ' style statements, but it will also greatly benefit from constant propagations, or enable them because once some branches have been removed, other things may become more predictable.

+** Unpacking Prediction

+When the length of the right hand side of an assignment to a sequence can be predicted, the unpacking can be replaced with multiple assigments.
+This is of course only really safe if the left hand side cannot raise an exception while building the assignment targets.

 ** Builtin Type Inference

-When a construct like "in xrange()" or "in range()" is used, it should be possible to know what the iteration does and represent that, so that iterator users can use that instead.
+Future (Not even started): When a construct like "in xrange()" or "in range()" is used, it should be possible to know what the iteration does and represent that, so that iterator users can use that instead.

 I consider that: